catonetworks/cato-servicenow-integration/cmdb/README.md

 - **ServiceNow Configuration**: Consult ServiceNow documentation or your ServiceNow admin
 - **Integration Script**: Review the code in `script.js` and system logs

-## License

-Please refer to your organization's licensing terms for this integration code.